typhonjs-fvtt-modules/test-upstream/README.md

-# test-upstream
+# test-downstream
-TEST: the main upstream repo
+TEST: the downstream repo to detach